voussoir/reddit/README.md

     import bot
     USERAGENT = bot.aG

-etc. This is a file in my python library which contains my bot's oauth credentials I use this system so that I can push this code to git without worrying about my stuff being seen.
+etc. This is a file in my python library which contains my bot's oauth credentials.
+I use this system so that I can push this code to git without worrying about my stuff being seen.

 To create your own bot.py is very simple.
 It's just a regular .py file which you save in C:\Python34\Lib\.
 Then you just enter some variables